-Order up a hearty salad or house-smoked ribs to enjoy with your pint undercover on the patio at Three Creeks Brewing Co. in Sisters, where firefighters receive a discount when they’re off duty.
+Order up a hearty salad or house-smoked ribs to enjoy with your pint under cover on the patio at Three Creeks Brewing Co. in Sisters.
 Grace and Hammer in Redmond features Neapolitan-style wood-fired pizza along with inventive cocktails like the Three-Fingered Jack — whiskey with honey, bitters and Oregon cherries — on its large patio, with plenty of room to spread out.
-The Bite in Tumalo is a collection of four family-friendly food carts with beer on tap, fire pits and music under a rooftop awning with pretty lights.
+The Bite in Tumalo is a collection of five family-friendly food carts with beer on tap, fire pits and music under a rooftop awning with pretty lights.
 For upscale dining, Jackalope Grill in Bend serves hyper-local, seasonal scratch fare like wild Columbia River salmon in a beautiful patio ambiance.
-Bright-turquoise umbrellas and a rainbow of flower baskets brighten up the wood patio space at Washington Dining & Cocktails in Bend, where outdoor seating is on a first-come, first-served basis.
+Bright-turquoise umbrellas and a rainbow of flower baskets brighten up the wood patio space at Washington Dining & Cocktails in Bend, where you can make a reservation for indoor or outdoor seating.

 Mt.
 Hood and Columbia River Gorge

-Sit back and relax at the renovated outdoor space of The Bargeway in The Dalles, now featuring a corn bin over a crackling fire pit.
+Sit back and relax at the renovated outdoor space of The Bargeway Pub in The Dalles, featuring a corn bin over a crackling fire pit.
 As you cozy up, indulge in scratch-made fusion fare like firecracker calamari and lobster mac and cheese while listening to live music.
-It’s fun people-watching as you nosh on farm-fresh artisan pizza from the patio at Solstice Cafe and Bar in Hood River.
-To reserve a table, send one person from your party to the host station and be prepared to wait if it’s busy, as seating is limited; groups are limited to five per table.
-Celebrate the brand-new, expanded location of Thunder Island Brewing Co. in Cascade Locks on the town’s main street, where you can enjoy your smoked-pork sandwich with a beer on the covered patio, with tableside heater and panoramic views of the Bridge of the Gods spanning the Columbia River.
-McMenamins Edgefield in Troutdale has lovely gazebos over fire pits around the property that are going to be in high demand, so come early to secure a spot.
-A tent will cover the patio at the loading dock, with heat lamps as well.
+It’s fun people-watching as you nosh on farm-fresh artisan pizza from the patio at Solstice Wood Fire Cafe and Bar in Hood River; it’s easy to book a reservation online.
+Visit the expanded location of Thunder Island Brewing Co. in Cascade Locks on the town’s main street, where you can enjoy your smoked-pork sandwich with a beer on the covered patio, with tableside heater and panoramic views of the Bridge of the Gods spanning the Columbia River.
+McMenamins Edgefield in Troutdale has lovely gazebos over fire pits around the property; go early to secure a spot.

 In the North Willamette Valley, Stoller Family Estate in Dayton is ready for winter sipping with a large heated tent with windows, so you can gaze out at the vineyard.
 A chandelier and cozy rugs help make the space feel elegant and rustic at the same time.
 In Carlton book a reservation in advance (or call for a same-day visit) to secure a seat on the covered and heated outdoor patio at Laurel Ridge Winery, which serves farm-style tasting flights with a picnic box of snacks.
-In the mid-Willamette Valley, B2 Taphouse & Brewery in Salem now offers a covered patio with a heater as the weather cools off.
+In the mid-Willamette Valley, B2 Taphouse & Brewery in Salem offers a covered patio with a heater as the weather cools off.
 This lesser-known spot for casual food and lots of Oregon beer on tap is dog-friendly, too.
 At Gilgamesh Brewing’s Campus South Salem, taste your favorite ales under the expansive covered patio with a fire pit and side panels, so it’s protected from wind and rain as well.
 Sip a seasonal ale with your burger on the heated patio at Block 15 Brewery & Tap Room, where you can place your order via your phone while you’re seated and have it delivered to your table.
 Dine on excellent farm-to-table fare like Willapa Bay fried oysters, crispy pork-belly fries and vegan red-curry tofu on the heated patio at Frankie’s in Albany.
 In Eugene you can check a map of restaurants with patios enabled by the city’s Streatery program, including the spectacular array of eateries at the expanded Fifth Street Public Market.